Darius Johnson-Odom

-Darius "Darjo" Earvin Johnson-Odom (born September 28, 1989) is an American professional basketball player for Rapid București of the Liga Națională.
+Darius "Darjo" Earvin Johnson-Odom (born September 28, 1989) is an American professional basketball player for Al-Difaa Al-Jawi of the Iraqi Basketball Premier League.
 In 2009, he transferred to Marquette University from Hutchinson Community College.
 As a senior, Johnson-Odom was named first-team All-Big East.

 Player profile

 Johnson-Odom is listed as a 6'2" tall (1.88 m) and 100 kg (220 lb.) point guard-shooting guard.
-He was measured at 6'3" tall with shoes on at the 2012 NBA Draft combine.
+He was measured at 6'3" tall with shoes on at the 2012 NBA draft combine.